How to Enable App Platform VPCpublic

 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

-Now in public preview, App Platform apps in FRA, NYC, and TOR support VPC, allowing you to connect apps to other VPC-enabled resources (such as DBaaS, Droplets, and Kubernetes) over a VPC network.
+Now in public preview, App Platform apps in FRA, NYC, and TOR support VPC networks, allowing you to connect apps to other VPC-enabled resources (such as DBaaS, Droplets, and Kubernetes) over a private network.
 For more details about VPC networks, see the VPC product page.

 To gain access to this feature, contact support.